webix-hub/docs/data/api/ui.pivot_addoperation.md

 The **function** parameter takes an array with values of child cells.

 The **leavesOnly** option takes a boolean value.
-If set to true, it will process just the rows' values (without child elements).
+If set to true, the operation function will take only values of leaves child rows (rows that do not have sub-rows).